Science, Agriculture - Food

 4 months (M1) and 6 months (M2)

-Our pedagogical team has a very large network of internship opportunities (4 months in M1 and 6 months in M2) that correspond to your scientific or professional project, whether locally in Montpellier, in France or abroad.
-Each internship is evaluated in writing (internship report) and orally (presentation to a panel of experts).
+Our pedagogical team has an extensive network of internship opportunities (4 months in M1 and 6 months in M2) to suit your scientific or professional project, whether locally in Montpellier, in France or abroad.
+Each internship is assessed both in writing (internship report) and orally (presentation to a panel of experts).

-The course also offers two courses entirely dedicated to project management in relation to science, with the aim of developing the ability to organize work around a project conducted alone or in a team.
+The course also offers 2 units entirely dedicated to science-related project management, with the aim of developing the ability to organize work on a project, either alone or as part of a team.

 Read more